-Hamilton College has a nationally recognized writing program, an outstanding oral communications center, and an array of distinguished language study programs including a Critical Language component and study abroad opportunities ranging from Beijing to Madrid.
+Hamilton College has a nationally recognized writing program, an outstanding Oral Communication Center, and an array of distinguished language study programs including a Critical Language component and study abroad opportunities ranging from Beijing to Madrid.
 An impressive network of connections binds these programs together, and this includes the English for Speakers of Other Languages (ESOL) program.

 Hamilton College's principal language of instruction is English, and the dominant cultural framework is North American and academic.
 Multilingual students thrive when they engage in ongoing opportunities for academic and social advancement while maintaining their skills in American Standard English.
 The ESOL program offers individual and small-group tutoring, independent study. and informal conversation tables.